3.4 Designing STIS Observations

 Divide total exposure time into multiple, short exposures.3

 1 Splitting CCD exposures affects the exposure time needed to achieve a given signal-to-noise ratio because of the read noise.
 Splitting an exposure into multiple exposures also increases the overheads, slightly reducing on-source time.

 2 See Section 7.5.1.

 3 Splitting MAMA exposures has no effect on signal-to-noise ratio since there is no read noise with the MAMAs.
-Splitting an exposure into multiple exposures also increases the overheads, slightly reducing on-source time.
+Splitting an exposure into multiple exposures does increase the overheads, slightly reducing on-source time.
 See Chapter 9 for more information.

 3.4.3 Identify Need for Non-Science Exposures and Constraints